 Henry Leonard Anthony, MID, Captain, Royal Army Veterinary Corps.
 Harry was the son of John and Elizabeth Anthony, of Cilveithy, Llandyfaelog.
 He had served in the South African campaign of 1901 to 1902, and after returning home served as Veterinary Surgeon to the Tredegar Iron and Coal Company.
 At the outbreak of the Great War Harry rejoined the Colours, serving with the Pembroke Yeomanry.
 Harry then served with the 1/1st Lancs Mobile Section, Army Veterinary Corps, which was attached to the 66th (2nd East Lancs) Division, arriving in France on 10 March 1916.
 By 1917 the Division was stationed around Arras, and took a leading role in the Battle of Arras, 1917.
 On 2 May 1917 Harry was killed by a bomb dropped by a German aeroplane.
 He was 40 years old, and was buried with full military honours at Faubourg D’Amiens Cemetery, Arras, France.
 Harry was one of six brothers who served during the Great War; two of his brothers, Jack and Ivor, had won the Grand National.

 George Beynon, Corporal, 28522, Welsh Regiment.
-George was the son of Walter and Elizabeth Beynon, of Tyrefail, Llandyfaelog.
-He enlisted at Carmarthen into the Welsh Regiment, and was posted to the 18th Battalion, Welsh Regiment, which was attached to 119 Brigade, 40th (Bantam) Division.
-The Division moved to France in June 1916, and moved to the front near Loos.
+George was born in 1898, the son of Walter Beynon and Elizabeth Beynon, of Tyrefail, Llandyfaelog.
+He enlisted at Carmarthen into the Welsh Regiment, and after completing his training was posted to France, joining the 18th Battalion, Welsh Regiment, which was attached to 119 Brigade, 40th (Bantam) Division.
+The Division had moved to France in June 1916, and moved to the front near Loos.
 Late in 1916 they moved south to the Somme, and fought at the Battle of the Ancre, and remained in the area over the winter.
 In March 1917 the Germans withdrew to their shortened line, called the Hindenburg Line, and the 40th Division were one of the Divisions that followed the withdrawal.
 Later in the year they took part in the Battle of Cambrai, playing an important role in the attack on Bourlon Wood.
 They remained in the area over the coming months, but were caught here by the German Spring Offensive of 21 March 1918, and fought there at the Battle of St Quentin.
 Due to the terrible casualties suffered by the Division here they were sent north to Flanders to rest and rebuild, but in April the Germans launched an offensive in Flanders, and the 40th Division were caught up in the thick of it again.
-George was killed during the resulting fighting on 13 April 1918.
-He was 20 years old, and is commemorated on the Ploegsteert Memorial, Belgium.
-His half-brother William also fell.
+George was killed during a day of horrific fighting on 13 April 1918.
+The 20-year-old has no known grave so is commemorated on the Ploegsteert Memorial, Belgium.
+His half-brother William had been killed in Mesopotamia in 1917.

 Sydney Ernest Branfield, Private, 320111, Welsh Regiment.
 Sydney was born in 1885, the son of Edward and Emily Branfield of Tynewydd, Llangunnor.
 The family moved to Cwmffrwd Cottage, Llandyfaelog prior to 1901.
 Sydney enlisted at Carmarthen into the Pembroke Yeomanry, which moved to Egypt in March 1916 as part of the 1st Mounted Division.
 In March 1917 the battalion merged with the Glamorgan Yeomanry to form the 24th Battalion, Welsh Regiment, which was attached to 231 Brigade, 74th (Yeomanry) Division.
 The Division then took part in the advance into Palestine, and it was during this advance, at the Third Battle of Gaza, that Sydney was killed on 30 October 1917.
 He was 32 years old, and is commemorated on the Jerusalem Memorial, Israel.
 Sydney is not commemorated on the Llandyfaelog Memorial.